tappinganalytics/NLP/README.md

 # NLP
 Use NLP to extract features from bodybuilding.com forum article titles and classify them into 8 muscle groups.
-Train the data with XGboost model.
+Train the data with XGboost and Tensorflow.

 ## Data
 [bodybuilding](https://bodybuilding.com) web crawler